sanying123/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 ### Mode

-Security mode that determines how the agent respond to attacks (malicious external payloads)
+Security mode that determines how the Microagent respond to attacks (malicious external payloads).

 Parameter | Name
 --- | ---